 Dedicate a post to unusual holidays

 That’s how you show the target audience that you respect their traditions.
 Besides, this format is generally interesting to read.
-A blog is not only information about a product, but also exciting posts that allow you to communicate with consumers.
+A blog is an information about a product and exciting posts that allow you to communicate with consumers.

 Conduct a tour around your office or production